tracingplane/tracingplane-java/README.md

 To the transit layer, baggage is only ever an opaque object or byte array.
 When system developers instrument their system, they only need to consider where requests go -- they do not need to think about how to manipulate and update request contexts while requests execute.

+The Transit Layer API is a set of static methods of the class `Baggage` ([Javadoc](https://jonathanmace.github.io/tracingplane/doc/javadoc/edu/brown/cs/systems/tracingplane/transit_layer/Baggage.html)).
+These methods provide a simple means to set and remove Baggage in a thread-local variable, create copies, and serialize Baggage.

+See the (not yet written sorry) Transit Layer Tutorial for examples and usage of Transit Layer APIs.

-## 2.2.
-Baggage Buffers (for Tracing Applications) ##
+## 2.1.2 Baggage Buffers (for Tracing Applications) ##

-Baggage Buffers is an [Interface Definition Language](https://en.wikipedia.org/wiki/Interface_description_language) for tracing contexts.
+Baggage Buffers is an [Interface Definition Language](https://en.wikipedia.org/wiki/Interface_description_language) for generating tracing context interfaces.
+It makes it super easy to specify data that you want to be propagated in your system.
+Baggage Buffers is similar to protocol buffers in terms of syntax and usage -- first, you write a baggage buffers definition, eg [`xtrace.bb`](https://github.com/JonathanMace/tracingplane/blob/master/baggage-buffers-examples/src/main/baggage/xtrace.bb):

+	package edu.brown.xtrace;

+	bag XTraceMetadata {
+		fixed64 taskId = 1;
+		set<fixed64> parentEventIds = 2;
+	}

+The Baggage Buffers Compiler is a command line tool that generates source files

+	bbc --java_out="target/generated_sources" src/main/baggage/xtrace.bb

+The compiler generates source files with interfaces for accessing Baggage, eg [`XTraceMetadata.java`](https://github.com/JonathanMace/tracingplane/blob/master/baggage-buffers-examples/target/generated-sources/edu/brown/xtrace/XTraceMetadata.java) ([Javadoc](https://jonathanmace.github.io/tracingplane/doc/javadoc/edu/brown/xtrace/XTraceMetadata.html))

+    public class XTraceMetadata implements Bag {
+        public Long taskId = null;
+        public Set<Long> parentEventIds = null;
+        ...
+        public static XTraceMetadata get();
+        public static void set(XTraceMetadata xTraceMetadata);
+        ...
+    }

+Within the generated source files are two important accessor methods.
+These accessor methods interface with the baggage being carried in the current thread (controlled by the transit layer).  `get()` accesses the baggage set in the current Thread, finds, and returns the `XTraceMetadata` bag.
+Similarly, `set(..)` sets the `XTraceMetadata` bag being carried in the current thread's Baggage.

+That's all you need to be able to start propagating `XTraceMetadata`!
+A service in one part of a large, complicated system can toss some `XTraceMetadata` into a Baggage instance, and will faithfully receive it back (possibly merged with other XTraceMetadata instaces).

+See the (not yet written sorry) Baggage Buffers Tutorial and Language Guide for examples and usage of Baggage Buffers.
+For now [`example.bb`](https://github.com/JonathanMace/tracingplane/blob/master/baggage-buffers-examples/src/main/baggage/example.bb) shows the supported fields and types (though numerous types are specified but not yet implemented eg counters, clocks, min, max, avg, sum, etc.... they will be by february)

+## 2.2 Tracing Plane Inner Layers ##

+Under the covers, Baggage Buffers interacts with the Baggage Layer, which defines a protocol for seamlessly composing potentially many contexts that may be present from different tracing applications.

+In order to do this and also make it extremely simple for systems to propagate contexts, the baggage layer builds on top of the atom layer.
+The logic of the atom layer is extremely simple, but sufficient to support everything described so far.

-## 2.3.
-Tracing Plane Internals: Atom Layer ##
+## 2.2.1 Atom Layer ##

-As described in [Section 2.1](#21-transit-layer-for-system-developers), the Transit Layer abstracts the task of system instrumentation so that it only has to be done once.
+As described in [Section 2.1.1](#211-transit-layer-for-system-developers), the Transit Layer abstracts the task of system instrumentation so that it only has to be done once.
 To the transit layer, and to system developers using Transit Layer APIs, baggage is only ever an opaque object or byte array.
 As a result, the transit layer **delegates** logic for the following two tasks:

   1. Dividing and combining contexts when executions branch and rejoin.
 If baggage is just a cryptic array of bytes [ 0x08, 0xAF, ...], how are you supposed to take two different arrays and merge them into one?
   2. Enforcing capacity restrictions on baggage.
 Again, if baggage is just a cryptic array of bytes, how can you ditch some of the bytes if the array is too big?